 Social and Emotional Learning is how children and adults learn how to manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions.
-Schools and departments across the district work collaboratively to support social-emotional learning.
-A school may choose to implement a specific social-emotional learning program(s) to support academic and social success.
+Schools and departments across the district work collaboratively to support social-emotional learning of students.